chenjintang-shrimp/chenjintang-shrimp/README.md

 Welcome to my world!

-I, chenjintang-shrimp, is a 9th grader, a developer, and a rhythm player.
+I, chenjintang-shrimp, is a 9th grader, a developer, and a rhythm game player.

 Working on C/C++, C# and Python now.

-Using Windows 11 + Ubuntu / Arch (WSL) / Kali Linux (WSL)
+Using Windows 11 + Kubuntu + Arch (WSL) / Kali Linux (WSL)

 Enjoys contributing, but not creating (I'm sad that i dont have many ideas...)